Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 The button (often a plastic disk in live poker) that indicates the dealer.
 It is passed clockwise after every hand.

 Remaining in a hand in the hopes of improving it.
 For example, you don't have anything concrete yet but need one or more cards for a straight or a flush.
-If you call (or raise) a round of betting to see if the needed card(s) come, you are said to be "drawing."
+If you call (or raise) a round of placing sweeps coins to see if the needed card(s) come, you are said to be "drawing."
 The two most common draws are flush draws (drawing for a flush) and straight draws (drawing for a straight).
 You can also draw for a three of a kind, full house, or better.

 To receive a card that transforms your hand from a losing hand to a winning hand.